 The Bachelor of Aviation (Flight Operations) provides the academic and aeronautical knowledge that is required to become a professional airline pilot.
 To gain the flight training required to become a commercial pilot you will also need to complete the Graduate Diploma of Aviation (Flight Operations).
 All practical flight training components after your first solo flight are delivered in the Graduate Diploma of Aviation (Flight Operations).

 You will initially enrol into the Bachelor of Aviation (Flight Operations) and upon successfully completing your first term of study in the course, you will be enrolled into the Graduate Diploma of Aviation (Flight Operations).
 From that point forward you will be enrolled in both the Bachelor of Aviation (Flight Operations) and the Graduate Diploma of Aviation (Flight Operations).

 You will be required to gain a "Class 1" medical certificate at your own expense during the first term of your studies.
-You will also be required to obtain a Student Pilot Licence and Aviation Security Identification Card (ASIC) at your own expense.
+You will also be required to obtain a CASA Aviation Reference Number (ARN) and Aviation Security Identification Card (ASIC) at your own expense.

 In the first year of your study, you will fly solo in the circuit area of the training aerodrome.
 You will learn about unmanned aerial vehicles as well as the physics of aviation and basic aeronautics.
 You will be introduced to the fundamentals of computer programming as well as the laws that are relevant to aviation.

 During your second year, you will learn the aerodynamics, aeronautical knowledge, meteorology, navigation, flight planning, and weight and balance required by a commercial pilot.
 You will learn about the human factors that impact commercial pilots.
 You will also cover flight planning and navigation both visually and using instruments.